Sara-Rasoli/AIU_Research_Paper_Repository_System/README.md

 # 📚 AIU Research Paper Repository System

-A web-based academic paper repository built using **PHP, MySQL, and XAMPP** for Albukhary International University coursework.
+A web-based academic research paper repository built using **PHP, MySQL, and XAMPP** for Albukhary International University coursework.

 This system allows students to submit research papers, manage categories and supervisors, and track approval status.
 Administrators can review submissions, approve/reject papers, and manage student accounts.